katieraby/northcoders-news-API/README.md

 - `sort_by`, which sorts the articles by any valid column (defaults to created_at)
 - `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)

-#### If time (the following will make pagination easier when you get to building your front-end application)

 ---

 ```http